hikarunukui/hikarunukui.github.io/README.md

 - Activating the Environmental Norms: The Effect of Electing a Female Candidate on Agricultural Practices of Farmers

 ## Publication
-- Nukui, Hikaru, Hirofumi Miwa, adn Yoshikuni Ono. "[Preferences for Female Successors: Evidence from a Survey Experiment among Japanese Local Politicians.](https://www.sciencedirect.com/science/article/pii/S0261379425000629)" *Electoral Studies* 96: 102956.
+- Nukui, Hikaru, Hirofumi Miwa, and Yoshikuni Ono. "[Preferences for Female Successors: Evidence from a Survey Experiment among Japanese Local Politicians.](https://www.sciencedirect.com/science/article/pii/S0261379425000629)" *Electoral Studies* 96: 102956.